williamd1k0/br/_posts/2016-02-15-scout-camp.md

 twitter_text: Static HTML Group Manager
 ---

->This post is written in Brazilian Portuguese only.
+>This post is available in Brazilian Portuguese only.

 ## Static HTML Group Manager